xiaoxianyu-office/mm/Mobs/Equipment.md

-The Equipment section in a mob config is a special droptable that defines what kind of equipment the mob will spawn with.
+The Equipment section in a mob config defines what kind of equipment the mob will spawn with.
 The equipment will only be applied to the mob when it spawns or during a reload, and can be changed afterwards by using the [Equip mechanic](/skills/mechanics/equip).

+If the PreventOtherDrops option is not enabled, then the mob will naturally drop all of its equipped items on death.

-If you want your mob to not wear any kind of equipment, you can use the option "PreventRandomEquipment".
+If you want your mob to not wear any equipment, you can use the option "PreventRandomEquipment".
 See [Mob Options](/databases/mobs/options).
-An alternative to using that option is to equip your mob with *dummy items*.
-Such items need have the item ID AIR.
+An alternative to using that option is to equip your mob with *dummy items*, such as AIR.

-Equipment is a special type of droptable and can reference other droptables, allowing you to use drop conditions to create advanced equipment sets.
-If you define the slot in a droptable and reference it normally in the Equipment section (or equip skill), the mob will "equip" the drops instead of dropping them.
+Equipment slots can also accept droptables, allowing for the creation of "sets" where a random item is selected from the set.
+For example, a droptable can be created that contains every vanilla helmet, which can then be used on the mob in the equipment tab to select one random helmet to wear.

 Syntax
 ------